Cron-J/meteor-basic/README.md

 #### meteor create basic

-This will create a new folder called simple-todos with all of the files that a Meteor app needs:
+This will create a new folder called basic with all of the files that a Meteor app needs:

 #####basic.js
 a JavaScript file loaded on both client and server